How a team at Google is using AI to help doctors prevent blindness in diabetics.

 In such conditions, inserting expertise into primary care is a huge benefit.
 'If ARDA could be used in the primary care doctor’s office, it would make a huge difference, because you will be screening more patients', says Dr. Kim.
 'So the ophthalmologist can focus on treating only those with retinopathy.'

-In fact, Dr. Raman imagines a device that’s as common as a thermometer or even a glucometer, a diagnostic tool that people with diabetes already use to monitor their blood sugar.
+In fact, Dr. Raman imagines a device that’s as common as a thermometer or even a glucometer, a diagnostic tool that diabetics already use to monitor their blood sugar.
 'My job is not to screen for diabetic retinopathy', he says.
 'My job is to do lasers, to do injections, to give – to really do surgeries and help them alleviate their blindness.'

 But no matter the vector of diagnosis, all agree that awareness is key to health.
 In fact, getting a diabetic retinopathy diagnosis can lead to better outcomes overall.
 'If you detect retinal disease at an early stage when they don’t need treatment', Dr. Cuadros says, 'it’s still an opportunity for the patient to understand that diabetes is beginning to affect their body.
 Hopefully that would motivate them to control their blood sugar better.'